mondele/btt-writer-docs/docs/tUpload.rst

 5. Tap **Send to Friend** to export the file to another device.

   * You are asked to specify a name for your device.
-Enter a name and then tap Confirm.
+Enter a name and then tap **Confirm**.

   * A window then displays all available devices.
 Tap the one where you wish to export the file.
-If no devices are available, tap Cancel.
+If no devices are available, tap **Cancel**.

   * Close the window when told that the export process is complete.